DTWilson/BOSSS/README.md

 ## Example

 Suppose we want to design a cluster randomised RCT which will compare the means of our two groups via a t test.
+Specifically, we want to find the smallest trial which have a power of 90%, where power must be estimated numerically using simulation.
 To solve this problem using BOSSS we start by writing two functions:

 ``` r